microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Removing control information from a response payload if the current behavior is that the control information is always present in the response payload
 - Adding a property that is required for the creation of the type it is defined on
 - Changing the URL or fundamental request/response associated with a resource
-- Removing, renaming, or changing an incompatible type of a declared property //// TODO should we make clear what incompatible types are add making "compatible" type changes to the non-breaking list?
+- Removing, renaming, or changing an incompatible type of a declared property

-//// TODO the compatible types are still lieklly to be breaking sdk changes for some languages
+**TODO start here**
+//// TODO i would like to propose that we don't allow any changes to the `Type` attribute
+//// TODO is this a potential guiding principle? anything that doesn't change what's on the wire shouldn't be considered a breaking change; we should have documentation to the workload teams for how to maintain the on-the-wire representation for these cases, as well as what this will mean for their future maintainability

 ### Case {1}